 As a fresh owner of this historic house, Steven has steered clear of renovations and plans to fully embrace its authentic, timeless design.
-Needless to say, the house is gorgeous and with walls of glass and clerestory windows, warming mountain views from inside and out come with the package.
+Needless to say, the house is gorgeous and with walls of glass and clerestory windows, stunning mountain views come with the package.

 First of all, could you tell us a little bit about yourself?

 I am originally from New York City.
 After practicing law for a short period of time, I decided to change careers.
 I always thought that it would be nice to spend a couple of years in Los Angeles and enjoy the temperate weather.
 I moved to Los Angeles to attend graduate school at UCLA.
 By the time that I graduated, I had not satisfied my desire to live the California lifestyle so I stayed.
 I am a big fan of sports, especially college football and college basketball.
 I am a bigger fan of dogs – I have two rescues named Chase and Stella.

 How did you come to live in your house and what drew you to the mid-century style?

 Before I moved to Los Angeles, I visited Palm Springs many times to enjoy the stark contrast to the East Coast that the desert offered.
 While exploring Palm Springs, I noticed many of the homes looked very hip and original.
 Many of them had soaring roof lines and walls of glass.
 To me, they were stunning.
 On the inside were simple layouts with very little excess.
 The walls of glass and the clerestory windows not only provided mountain views but also brought in beautiful light and made the living space expand beyond the confines of the floor plan.